waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2. Cianwood City (North): Seen at (10, 14).
 [Verified]
 3. Route 42 (Central Island): Pending.
 4. Route 36 (Sudowoodo Junction): Pending.
-5. Tin Tower 1F: Pending (Checked Turn 25477, not present).
+5. Tin Tower 1F: Pending.

 ## Hypotheses
 - Hypothesis 1: Route 42 sighting is next.
-[Current Target - Attempt 3 started Turn 25526]
 - Hypothesis 2: Route 36 sighting is next.
+[Current Target - Started Turn 25532]
 - Hypothesis 3: Eusine at Ecruteak Pokecenter provides a trigger.
-(Confirmed: No)
+(No)
 - Hypothesis 4: Suicune is already at Tin Tower 1F.
-(Confirmed: No)
+(No)

 ## Strategy & Planning
-- Route 42 sighting: Approach the central island from the east (Mahogany side).
+- Route 42 sighting: Sweep central island (22, 12) to (30, 17) using Surf/Cut.
-- Route 36 sighting: Navigate to the Sudowoodo junction via Route 37.
+- Route 36 sighting: Navigate to the Sudowoodo junction via Route 37 and approach from the south.

 ## Tile Mechanics
 - FLOOR: Traversable.